Mobashshirhasan/ClaudeAI_RAG/README.md

 # PDF Querying System Using LangChain and Claude AI

-This project is a Python-based application that allows you to upload a directory of PDF documents, create embeddings for their content using OpenAI, store them in a FAISS vector database, and query the documents using Anthropic's Claude AI model .
+This project is a Python-based application that allows you to upload a directory of PDF documents, create embeddings for their content using OpenAI, store them in a FAISS vector database, and query the documents using Anthropic's Claude AI model.

 ## Features
 - **PDF Processing**: Loads PDF files from a specified directory.